qingpeng/jgi-ViCA/Readme.md

-#Gene Structure Classifier
+#GeneLearn
-## A program to classify genes and genomes based on the codon transition probabilities calculated from gene calling
+## A program to classify, bin and discover divergent  genomic sequences with machine learning using novel feature extraction methods

 ##Use cases:
 * Classifying metagenomic and metatransciptomic contigs taxonomically